Common Breast Cancer-Related Fears

 Living with advanced disease

-If you are dealing with recurrent or metastatic disease, you may be worried about what tests and treatments you need, whether your current treatment is working, and what therapies you might need in the future.
+If you are dealing with metastatic disease, you may be worried about what tests and treatments you need, whether your current treatment is working, and what therapies you might need in the future.